Is a Professional Engineer License Worth It?

 Furthermore, licensure provides expanded opportunities beyond a company structure – it allows you to become an independent consultant, government engineer, or educator.

-A PE license is incredibly significant and a must-have if you’re pursuing government level jobs.
-Because, nowadays, it is the utmost demand of most of the federal, state, and municipal agencies that higher-level engineering positions, that require a greater sense of responsibility, must be occupied by licensed professional engineers only.
+A PE license is incredibly significant and a must-have if you’re pursuing government-level jobs.
+Because nowadays, it is the utmost demand of most federal, state, and municipal agencies that higher-level engineering positions that require a greater sense of responsibility must be occupied by licensed professional engineers only.

-Employees with professional engineer’s license design more cost-effective and higher performing infrastructure than the unlicensed employees.
+Employees with professional engineer’s license design more cost-effective and higher-performing infrastructure than unlicensed employees.
 For this reason, PE license holders have higher salaries as compared to their non-licensed counterparts.

-Licensure brings about a great deal of flexibility as it provides a myriad of career options outside the traditional corporate environment by enabling you to set up your own business.
-Moreover, you can also become an engineering consultant, specialist or private practitioner.
+Licensure brings about a great deal of flexibility as it provides many career options outside the traditional corporate environment by enabling you to set up your own business.
+Moreover, you can also become an engineering consultant, specialist, or private practitioner.
 You can go as far as your talent and hard work can take you.

-In addition, a professional engineer’s license provides immense job security as the demand for qualified, licensed engineers continues to grow.
+In addition, a professional engineer’s license provides immense job security as the demand for qualified and licensed engineers continues to grow.
 It also protects you during industry downsizing or outsourcing.

-As licensed professionals, PEs not only receive an immense amount of respect from the general public, but they are also highly regarded by their peers within the engineering community.
-They are also recognised as the premier elites in the industry.
+As licensed professionals, PEs receive an immense amount of respect from the public and are also highly regarded by their peers within the engineering community.
+As a result, they are also recognized as the premier elites in the industry.

-In addition, only licensed engineers hold the authority to legally develop, sign, seal and submit engineering drawings and plans.
-Also, only they can be in charge of work in the private sector, or serve as a fully qualified expert witness.
+In addition, only licensed engineers can legally develop, sign, seal, and submit engineering drawings and plans.
+Also, only they can oversee work in the private sector or serve as a fully qualified expert witness.